hipiphock/Dongle-Handler/README.md

 would be required to be set.

-# Future Goal
+# Future Goals & TODO lists
- * Update BLE & Zigbee configuration files.
+ * Updating BLE & Zigbee configuration files.
- * Unify BLE CLI and Zigbee CLI.
+ * Unifying BLE CLI and Zigbee CLI.
- * Implement the return fetching part.
+ * Implementing the return fetching part.
- * Complete the light-color change part.
+ * Completing the light-color change part.
- * Implement the GUI for this python program.
+ * Implementing the GUI for this python program.
+ * Implementing logger